 Of course, you can use Find My iPhone via iCloud on the web or another iOS device to track your iPhone's location or make your iPhone ring out loud so you can find it under the bed or a couch cushion.
 But your Apple Watch should always be your first option since it's so easy to ping your lost iPhone right from your wrist.

 You can't get an exact map location of your iPhone on the Apple Watch, but you can make it send out a beeping "I'm over here" alert.
 You have to either be within Bluetooth range or connected to the same Wi-Fi network, so it's only useful for finding your iPhone when it's misplaced around your general vicinity.
 In instances where your iPhone's speakers aren't working correctly, or it's very dark out, you can even make the device's LED flash for a visual clue to where it is.

-If you have the Apple Watch Series 3 (GPS + Cellular) model, cellular data alone won't work for locating an iPhone.
+If you have the Apple Watch Series 3 (GPS + Cellular) or Apple Watch Series 4 (GPS + Cellular) model, cellular data alone won't work for locating an iPhone.
 We tested one provided by Verizon Wireless, but pinging over Bluetooth and Wi-Fi will still work when the iPhone is nearby.

 To ping your iPhone, swipe up from the bottom of the watch face to open the Control Center, then tap the "Ping iPhone" button (it looks like an iPhone ringing).